oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 - Another terminal window open to target
 - Source and target prepared.
 - XTTS prechecks done

-## Task 0: Overview
-In this task you're goint ot run the initial backup and restore using the xtts package.

 ## Task 1: XTTS Properties File (SOURCE)